 4. Build your Writing Skills: Learning a lot is not enough.
 Taking massive action is what matters.
 Leadership is knowing that to move from Point A to Point B in your writing career, you need to acquire 1, 2, 3…10 skills.
 The more skills you acquire, the more chains you add to your chain of income.
 Check out Emeka Nobis, my friend, he’s doing great stuff with his writing on his blog.

 5. Improve your Writing Skills: There are millions of blogs out there on every topic under the sun, with more being created every day.
 How do you make yours stand out in an endless sea of information?
 With so much competing for a reader’s attention, what do you have to do to gain a loyal following?
 Only through your content.
 Without writing engaging, helpful and unique content, you can never build a profitable blog.
 That’s why it’s so essential to becoming a good writer.
 Write every single day (either offline or online).

 6. Grow your Grammar Skills: Readers hate writings that suck.
 Reading may be the number one way you can improve your grammar skills as a writer.
 You can choose to get a grammar manual.
 It is useful to have a thorough reference book nearby that you can consult when writing.
-And when you do this, don’t fail to review the basics.
+And when you do this, don’t fail to check the basics.
 Practice, practice, and practice.
 Listen to others, proofread and write.
 Of everything you do, make sure you are growing.